FantasyRobotFighter/fantasyrobotfighter.github.io/_drafts/meta-tag-draft.markdown

 <meta name="description" content="The British games publisher of Achtung!
 Cthulhu and other roleplaying games, novels and merchandise" />
 ```

-These are pretty self-explanatory.
-These are what Google will be used to display the Modiphius main page in a search query.
-So They'll appear like this:
+These are pretty self-explanatory and what Google uses to display a description of the Modiphius main page in a search query.
+So These will translate over to look like this:

 [Meta Tag Results](/assets/images/Modphius.jpg)

-Now technically the <title> tag is not an official meta tag but it definitely works alongside them.
+Now technically the <title> element is not an official meta tag but it definitely works alongside them.
 Obviously, this is the title of the web page you're on.
-Google will use the meta tag with the title attribute if it's there and the page's title tag if it is not.
-Here's a meta tag with the title property.
+Alternatively, Google will use the meta tag with the title attribute if it's there instead of the <title> element.
+Here's an example of a meta tag with the __title__ property.

 ```html
 <meta property="title" content="Modiphius" />
 ```

-The title and description are important because they are that first point of contact for a potential customer searching on Google.
-It might just be the first description someone sees of you.
-You have a good 100-150 characters to describe yourself here.
-Google doesn't have an official limit to the number of characters that can be in a description, but it will decide how much of your description it will display based on of its many mysterious relevancy algorithms.
-If you want a long description I'd suggest getting a base on in at under 120 characters and then dropping another 120 characters that expand on that description.
-Then at least the first half will display even if the second half does not.
+The __title__ and __description__ become that first point of contact for a potential customer searching Google for you or your products.
+It's potentially the first description of your business a customer will experience.
+Google allows a good 100-150 characters to describe yourself with a __description__ meta tag.
+It's not that Google has an official limit to the number of characters that can be in a __description__, but it will decide how much of your description to display based on of its many mysterious relevancy algorithms.
+This means a really long __description__ can be cut off prematurely.
+If you feel you need a long description then general rule-of-thumb is to get a base description in at under 120 characters and then write in another 120 characters that expand on that description for a total of 240 characters.
+Then at least the first half may fully display even if the second half does not.

 <h1>Open Graph Meta Tags</h1>
 If you look at the source on the Modiphius home page you'll see some similar meta tags that look like this: